jdberry/tag/README.md

 	tag --match \* --tags --garrulous *

 You may use short options as well.
-The following is equivalent to the proceeding:
+The following is equivalent to the previous command:

 	tag -tgm \* *